 Moreover, [spoiler alert] while the bulk of the film aims to be a more gratifying experience than The Big Short it actually goes out on a similar, surprising down note.
 It’s as if the initial thought behind the script (“Wouldn’t it be great if we could make these people pay?”) was followed by a more cynical conclusion (“Yeah, but nothing would really change because we’d reduce the entire experience to social media .gifs and move on with our constantly-distracted lives”).

 THE BOTTOM LINE

 At times of economic crisis, it’s never as simple as “Who do I shoot?”
 Money Monster, however, posits a fantasy scenario where the system is briefly answerable to those it wronged.
-It’s overly simplistic about it in the way an old Hollywood movie would be, and the two stars receive more attention than true victim of the story.
-However, it’s also a deeply satisfying fantasy to indulge, and in Jodie Foster’s hands it is skillfully made and compulsively watchable.
+It’s overly simplistic about it in the way an old Hollywood movie would be, and the two stars receive more attention than the true victim of the story.
+However, it’s also a deeply satisfying fantasy to indulge, and in Jodie Foster’s hands, it is skillfully made and compulsively watchable.

 Want to see Money Monster without paying for it?
 Well, stop thinking that.
 This movie is worth paying to see.
 However, if you just can’t find the time then go ahead and watch this trailer: